TEALSK12/apcsa-public/curriculum/Unit2/Lesson-208.md

 ### Students trade work, check, evaluate, and turn in \[5 minutes\]
 At the end of class, have students look over each other’s projects before submitting.

 Evaluation Question: How many lines of code did this program "save" by using for-loops?
+How can the code be modified for some other interesting effect, or embellishment?

 ---
 #### Emphasize with students...

 #### Curricular Competancies - Share and evaluate

 It's fun to share artwork.
-Also, it's good to see other ways of applying the same concept.
+It spurs the imagination.
+It's valuable to see how others apply the same concept.

 Computers are great at doing repetitive tasks.
 Ask a few questions to evaluate each other's code.
 For example:  How may lines of code did you save by using loops?
-A well decomposed solution should result in clean, simple, and succinct (fewest lines) code.
-How can the code be modified for some effect, or embellishment?
+A well decomposed solution should result in clean, simple code, using as few lines as possible.
+How can the code be modified for some other interesting effect, or embellishment?

 ---